mohikan/webapper-jquery-plugin/Readme.md

 Acctually there are a lots of famous javascript framework to develope web applications.
 I know and heart most of them, and as a acctually backend developer long time I used differents, but I feel myself more comfortable with my plugin, maybe it can help people like me.

+### How Is Working

+Webapper plugin working on html tags and attributes.
+And responses can be html or json

 ### What Need Extra